-When necessary, you can consult the purging history to find out which user made the request, the time, argument list, type and purge method.
+When needed, you can query the purging history to find out the user who made the request, the time, argument list, purge type and method.

-The purge operation is performed according to the following usage limits, based on the type and number of objects being expired:
+The purge operation is performed according to the following usage limits, based on the type and number of objects that are being purged:

-- For URL and Cache Key Purges, up to 10,000 objects every 60 seconds, with up to 200 requests with 50 objects per request, per client.
+- URL and Cache Key Purges: up to 10,000 objects every 60 seconds, up to 200 requests with 50 objects per request, per client.
 The URL and Cache Key are limited to 4,096 characters.

-- For Wildcard Purges, up to 2,000 requests per day (per 24h interval), one Wildcard URL per request.
+- Wildcard Purges: up to 2,000 requests per day (per 24h interval), one Wildcard URL per request.
 The Wildcard URL is limited to 256 characters.

 - Purging history is limited to 6 months and up to 1 million requests.

 Didn’t find what you were looking for?
 Open a support ticket.